cognitive-space/graphene-luna/README.md

 ### Step 5: Test Out Your Subscription

-Navigate to your GraphiQL Explorer and to test out the subscription above use a query like:
+Navigate to your GraphiQL Explorer and to test out the subscription above, use a query like:

 ```graphql
 subscription {